 The controller operating system is Wind River Linux, kernel v.
-2.6.34+.
-(Note: Consistent with Flaw Remediation, this baseline may be updated as indicated by the '+' sign.
+2.6.34.6+.
 Unnecessary services such as rsh, telnet and finger are disabled in the Operating System.
-FTP is used in client-only mode by the network scanning feature for the filing of scanned images and the retrieval of Scan Templates; however the controller does not contain an FTP server.
+FTP is used in client-only mode by the network-scanning feature for the filing of scanned images and the retrieval of Scan Templates; however, the controller does not contain an FTP server.

 The controller works with the Graphical User Interface (GUI) assembly to provide system configuration functions.
-A System Administrator PIN must be entered at the GUI in order to access these functions.
+A System Administrator has the ability to access these functions.